 - It may help medical decision making in the treatment of acutely ill hospitalized patients who have CT scan and other clinical findings consistent with COVID-19 disease, but a negative RT-PCR result.
-In these patients Rapcov™ test may provide information regarding presence of IgG or IgM antibodies to support a diagnosis of COVID-19 infection and facilitate appropriate medical treatments.
+In these patients Rapcov™ test may provide information regarding presence of IgG antibodies to support a diagnosis of COVID-19 infection and facilitate appropriate medical treatments.
 There is no single ‘Gold Standard’ for the diagnosis of COVID-19 infection.
 The different diagnostic methodologies provide different information regarding COVID-19 infection and a complete clinical picture is made possible by using information provided by all testing methodologies.

 - Currently there are no specific anti-viral treatments for COVID-19 disease.
-The Rapcov™ test administered in the communities can identify individuals who mounted strong IgG antibody responses and who could serve as donors for the generation of convalescent serum therapeutics.
+The RapCov™ test administered in the communities can identify individuals who mounted strong IgG antibody responses and who could serve as donors for the generation of convalescent serum therapeutics.
 This serum can be administered for prophylaxis and treatment of COVID-19 infection to save lives.

 ¹ Alter Galit, Seder Robert.
 (2020) The Power of Antibody-Based Surveillance.
 N Engl J Med DOI: 10.1056/NEJMe2028079.